 - You may access racecourses free of charge on presentation of your owner’s ID badge.
 You may also use the owners’ car park.

-Areas accessible by owners, besides the general areas, are the Racecourse Office and stable area.
-You may only enter the parade ring when your horse is due to run in the race.
-In any case, you will be required to present your owner's ID badge.
+Other than the general area, owners may access the Racecourse Office and stable area.
+You may only enter the paddock when your horse is due to run in the race.
+In any case, you will be required to present your owner’s ID badge.

-When wishing to enter these areas, owners and their Liaison Officers should follow the instructions of racecourse personnel.
+Owners and their Liaison Officers who wish to enter these areas should follow the instructions of racecourse personnel.

 - Liaison Officers can enter all areas accessible by owners.
 However, they may not use the owners’ car park.